minad/gridslides/README.md

-# slide: LaTeX package to create free form slides
+# gridslides: LaTeX package to create free form slides with blocks placed on a grid

-This package allows to create free form slides with boxes placed on a grid.
+This package allows to create free form slides with blocks placed on a grid.
-The boxes can be filled with text, TeX equations, figures etc.
+The blocks can be filled with text, equations, figures etc.
 This allows more flexible slides similar compared to LaTeX beamer.
 Sequential unconvering of elements is supported.
 A compiler script is provided which compiles each slide separately, avoiding long compile times this way.